Hamze-Ammar/Parking-Finder/README.md

 <img src="./readme/title4.svg"/>

-Here's a brief high-level overview of the tech stack the Well app uses:
+Here's a brief high-level overview of the tech stack the Parking Finder app uses:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- Frontend: This project uses the [React Native framework](https://reactnative.dev/) for the mobile application along side with [ReactJS](https://reactnative.dev/) for the desktop app.
+React (also known as React.js or ReactJS) is a free and open-source front-end JavaScript library for building user interfaces based on UI components. while React Native is used to develop applications for Android, Android TV, iOS, macOS, tvOS, Web, Windows and UWP by enabling developers to use the React framework along with native platform capabilities.
+For the development environment, Expo CLI was used.
+- The backend is implemented using [Laravel](https://laravel.com/) which is a free and open-source PHP web framework, intended for the development of web applications following the model–view–controller (MVC) architectural pattern and based on Symfony.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage (database), the app uses [MySQL](https://www.mysql.com/).
+MySQL is a relational database management system based on SQL – Structured Query Language.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
+- For Hardware the app uses [Raspberry Pi 2](https://www.raspberrypi.com/products/raspberry-pi-2-model-b/) along side with [412 ARDUINO SENSOR IR DETECTOR](https://katgates.com/En/product_det/434693) to help implement the parking prototype built with this application.
+- [React-native-maps](https://github.com/react-native-maps/react-native-maps) is used to display parkings on a map based on their locations.
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- The app uses the font ["Montserrat"](https://fonts.google.com/specimen/Montserrat) as its main font, and the design of the app adheres to the material design guidelines.

 <br><br>
 <img src="./readme/title5.svg"/>